troe27/UU-NGS02/docs/index.md

  - get a vague insight into how different data requires different treatment.
  - transition _"from copy-pasting magic incantations"_ to _"using tools that i can adapt to my data"_.
  - gain increased familiarity with some of the basic data formats and handling them, using simple command line tools.
- - learn how this practical connects to real research.

 ### Task 1:
 SSH into Rackham and request a interactive session, like you did yesterday.